romankleyn/VBA-Excel-FX-Rates/README.md

 ### macOS VBA + Excel Foreign Exchange rates parse/ import
 ____________
-Name worksheet "FX" or download example spreadsheet.
+Download example spreadsheet or name worksheet "FX" within workbook and paste VBA code.
+*Not tested on Windows or other Mac Excel versions, works specifically on Microsoft Excel for Mac Office 365.